martinohmann/weather-landscape/README.md

   these to get alerted when the battery of the esp32 died, for example.
 - **Altitude**: In addition to latitude and longitude, the server also optionally accepts an altitude for even more precise weather data.
+- **Randomness control**: The `/image.{format}` endpoint supports the boolean query parameter `wreck_havoc` to add a lot of randomness to the weather data to make it seem unpredictable.
+This turned out to be really useful for testing.
+Additionally, the image endpoint accepts an optional `seed` query parameter (`u64`) which allows passing a seed to the RNG to make the randomness more predictable.
+If absent, the RNG used to render the image is seeded from the system entropy source.

 ## Setup